AsanoHaruka157/Open-Problems---Multimodal-Single-Cell-Integration/README.md

 Due to file size limitations, for raw data and the problem statement, please refer to: <https://www.kaggle.com/competitions/open-problems-multimodal>
 For results and processed data, please kindly run the Jupyter Notebooks.

+The final pipeline is SVD+FNN, with final score 0.615579
 ---

 ## File Introduction